A 3 x 45 minutes programme for a maximum of three classes, facilitated by a Costumed Interpreter.

 Use the visual I Spy Trail to find typical features of a Victorian street.
 Pupils will be asked to explore the streets with their adult, ticking off all the items on their trail as they see them.

-When you have finished Homes and Discovery you may have some time left in the museum before you leave, which we call free time.
-You are welcome to explore any part of the museum you haven’t had the chance to see during the Homes and Discovery sessions, but please bear in mind other schools may have activities to complete in the museum with resources set out for them.
+During your free time you are welcome to explore any part of the museum you haven’t had the chance to see during the Homes and Discovery sessions, but please bear in mind that other schools may have activities to complete in the museum with resources set out for them.